-Another means by which coyotes numerically impact ungulate populations is through harassment of other ungulate predators thereby forcing them to abandon their kill and kill ungulates at a higher rate.
-During intensive observations in recent years coyotes have been observed usurping both mountain lions and grizzly bears from their kills.
-Without coyote harassment lions apparently spend 2 to 3 times longer feeding at a kill (G. Felzien, unpubl. data 1991).
-In one instance, a coyote pack was observed usurping, attacking, and biting a grizzly bear (S. French, pers. commun.
-1991).
+Another means by which covotes numerically impact ungulate populations is through harassment of other ungulate predators thereby forcing them to abandon their kill and kill ungulates at a higher rate.
+During intensive observations in recent years coyotes have been observed usurping both mountain ions and grizzly bears from their kills.
+Without coyote harassment, lions apparently spend 2 to 3 times longer feeding at a kill (G. Felzien, unpubl. data, 1991).
+In one instance, a coyote pack was observed usurping, attacking, and biting a grizzly bear (S. French, pers. commun., 1991).

-Although it is difficult to quantify the direct impact of coyotes on ungulate populations it is feasible that coyotes could be removing 1000 or more elk annually.
+Although it is difficult to quantify the direct impact of coyotes on ungulate populations, it is feasible that coyotes could be removing 1000 or more elk annually.
 Mean elk calf mortality reported above was 15%.
 Crudely extrapolated to the northern range, fifteen percent of, say, 6000 elk calves is 900 elk removed by coyote predation on calves alone.
 Compared to an estimated 350 to 400 elk removed by mountain lions annually (K. Murphy, pers. commun.
 1991) coyotes may present a significant influence on ungulate populations (especially on low populations of pronghorn and mule deer).
 This impact is a function of coyote population size which may be at unnaturally high levels due to the extirpation of wolves.
-Based on extrapolations from our study areas to other similar areas on the northern range with known coyote presence we estimate at least 450 coyotes (60 packs) on the northern range.
+Based on extrapolations from our study areas to other similar areas on the northern range with known coyote presence, we estimate at least 450 coyotes (60 packs) on the northern range.

-BETA PACK MEMBERS AND PUP REARING
+HELPERS AND PUP REARING

-Kezha Hatier completed her field work and data collection in August 1993.
-She and field assistants collected more than 850 hours of field observations on how beta pack members assist in the survival and pup rearing during 1992 and 1993.
+Kezha Hatier has completed her course work and is currently working on her second thesis draft.
+She and field assistants collected more than 1000 hrs of field observations on how beta pack members assist in the survival and pup rearing during 1992 and 1993.
 Her data includes observations on 10 coyote packs.
-Hatier is currently analyzing data, and completing course work.